Timwi/KtaneSouvenir/documentation.md

 ## Build the mod

-To begin, to the following:
+To begin, do the following:

 * Unsubscribe from the Workshop version of Souvenir.
 * Build the asset bundle in Unity with no assembly (F7) and copy the result to your game’s `mods` folder.